Overview

 • FNNs are a type of ANN where information flows in a unidirectional manner from one layer to the next.

-• Multilayer perceptrons (MLPs) are a specific type of shallow FFNNs that consist of at least three layers: an input layer, one or more hidden layers, and an output layer.
+• Multilayer perceptrons (MLPs) are specific types of FNNs that consist of at least three layers: an input layer, one or more hidden layers, and an output layer.

 • MLPs are versatile and can be applied to a wide range of scenarios.